org-zpr/zpr-core/README.md

 2. Create a "zpr" RSA keypair (used for signing policy and more)
 3. Create Noise keys and signed certificates for all adapters and the node.
+4. Create bootstrap keys for client adapters.
-4. Create a configuration file for your node.
+5. Create a configuration file for your node.
-5. Create a configuration file for your visa service and its adapter.
+6. Create a configuration file for your visa service and its adapter.
-6. Write a policy and compile it.
+7. Write a policy and compile it.
-7. Start up the node, the visa service and the visa service adapter.
+8. Start up the node, the visa service and the visa service adapter.

 ### Create a certificate authority keypair